paulvill/paulvill.github.io/README.md

 ## Using The Embryo Digital Atlas

-We foresee the following use of our platform:
+We foresee the following uses of our platform:

 - Exploring complex datasets by varying time steps, changing modalities and colors, changing datasets, model organisms (fly, zebrafish, human embryos)